bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 #### Building the model class

-Let's see how the pytorch lightning organizes our code.
+Let's see how pytorch lightning organizes our code.

 First of all, we need to use pytorch lightning's ```LightningModule``` to build our model class, so let's import it: